pubnub/pubnub-mcp-server/resources/sdk_docs/dart_presence.md

 ```

 Parameters:
-- keyset (Keyset): Override default keyset.
+- keyset (Keyset): Override default keyset configuration.
-- using (String): Keyset name from keysetStore.
+- using (String): Keyset name from keysetStore for this call.
-- channels (Set<String>): Channels to query.
+- channels (Set<String>): Channels to get here-now details.
-- channelGroups (Set<String>): Channel groups to query.
+- channelGroups (Set<String>): Channel groups to get here-now details.
 Wildcards not supported.
-- stateInfo (StateInfo?): Include user states in response.
-Use StateInfo.all to include states.
+- stateInfo (StateInfo, default false): If true, include user presence state for channels/channelGroups.
 - limit (int, default 1000): Max occupants per channel.
 Range 0–1000.
-Use 0 for counts-only.
+Use 0 for occupancy counts only (no UUIDs).
 - offset (int, default 0): Zero-based start index for pagination.
 Must be >= 0.
 Requires limit > 0.
+Use with limit to paginate occupants.

 ### Sample code